Get access to exclusive updates, the latest news and the inside scoop 🍨

 Thankfully, the Shopify design team at have released a plethora of tooling options specifically with developers in mind which we will explore within today's Shopify guide.

 So, with that being said, here’s a quick overview of the updates announced by Shopify Unite:

 N0.1: Github Integration -

-One of the most useful updates that Shopify released is the new integration with Github.
-This integration allows merchants to continuously pull changes to a store's theme.
+One of the most useful updates that the Shopify design team released is the new integration with Github.
+This integration allows merchants to continuously pull changes to a Shopify theme.

 This means that collaborating safely with native support for version control is now possible and so is the ability to maintain workflows.